 Even staler fortune cookies.

-The problem is that we live in a world where most people think ideas are worth money and work doesn't matter instead of realizing that everyone has ideas and it is the people who work to make them real that do matter.
+The problem is that we live in a world where most people think ideas are worth money and work doesn't matter instead of realizing that everyone has ideas and it is the people who work to make them real that matter.

 Live a new schedule for a few days before figuring out where your writing is going to fit in.
 No schedule will ever really be quite how it looks on paper.

-Creative writing programs are not a waste of time, but be ready to deal with a lot of things that aren't actually writing, and be ready to spend a lot of money for things you could have reproduced with self-motivation, 100 hours on Google, and some sincere fellow writers' feedback.
+Creative writing programs are not a waste of time, but be ready to deal with a lot of things that aren't actually writing, and be ready to spend a lot of money for things you could have reproduced with self-motivation, 100 hours on Google, and some sincere feedback.

 A generation of writers exists now who fetishize the physical book as the pinnacle of writing success.
 Despite the fact that physical book publishing is descends into greater obsolescence, market shares have shrunk, and it has become far more difficult to achieve success through traditional publishing, they still believe physical books, book deals, publishing contracts, agents and such are more "legitimate."
 I'm not here to judge their route but I am here to cheer that there is no longer just ONE route, and I will not stop pointing out that unless one is fabulously well established as a writer already, traditional publishing will lead to fewer readers, more logistics, less writing time, and less money.
 It is no longer the path.